algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 Tamper Detection: Considering the physical security of the device is also essential.
 While not directly related to software architecture, incorporating sensors to detect tampering attempts and triggering alerts or disabling the device can protect against physical attacks aiming to bypass the system's security features.

 **Future Considerations**<br>
 Security Updates: The ability to update the device's firmware over the air (OTA) can be a double-edged sword; it allows for the timely patching of security vulnerabilities but introduces potential risks if the update mechanism is not secured.
-Implementing a secure bootloader and verifying firmware signatures before applying updates can mitigate these risks.
+Implementing a secured bootloader and verifying firmware signatures before applying updates can mitigate these risks.
 Regular Security Audits: Continuous testing and auditing of the system's security measures are necessary to identify and rectify potential vulnerabilities, ensuring the system remains robust against evolving threats.

 ## 4. Detailed Functionality

-The Sportshield project, requested by Coris Innovation, focuses on optimizing battery consumption, integrating NFC technology, enhancing security, and improving user experience.
+The SportShield project, requested by Coris Innovation, focuses on optimizing battery consumption, integrating NFC technology, enhancing security, and improving user experience.
 This section outlines the technical implementations of the specified functional requirements.

 ### 4.1 Device Information Transmission